arkarkark/arkarkark.github.io/_posts/2018-09-23-track-your-money-yearly.md

 Here's some quick notes on some of the Google Sheets tricks I used.

 `=$A3 + 1` is how I auto increment the year from one row to the next. $A$3 is the starting year, everything works off the previous row.
 I entered this forula in $A$4, hit enter, copied it and then selected the rest of the A cells and pasted in the value.
-Google sheets increments the row number for every row so you'll always be adding one to the previous row.
+Google Sheets increments the row number for every row so you'll always be adding one to the previous row.

 Using `$` is how you tell sheets not to auto increment that reference when you copy paste to another row or column.